 To track financial activity, governments and nonprofit organizations use Fund Accounting systems.
-Fund Accounting Systems emphasize accountability in contrast to private business accounting systems, which focus on profitability.
+Fund Accounting Systems emphasizes accountability in contrast to private business accounting systems, which focus on profitability.
 In a fund accounting system, a Fund is an entity with a complete set of self-balancing accounts that monitors the financing of a specific function or activity.
 The resources and uses are segregated from other resources and uses for the purpose of carrying on specific activities or attaining specific objectives in accordance with special regulations, restrictions, or limitations.
 There are two primary types of funds.
 Governmental Funds account for "governmental" activities not fully supported by charges for the services received.
 Pinellas County's governmental funds include the General Fund, Special Revenue Funds, and Capital Project Funds.
 Proprietary Funds account for "business-like" activities supported by charges for the services received.
-Pinellas County and Internal Service Funds.
+Pinellas County has two types of proprietary funds: Enterprise Funds and Internal Service Funds.